edg-l/hackmud-script-manager/README.md

+## Note: This is a somewhat updated fork of https://github.com/samualtnorman/hackmud-script-manager#readme published at @ryo/hackmud-script-manager

 # Hackmud Script Manager

 Command made for [Hackmud Scripting Environment](https://github.com/samualtnorman/hackmud-environment), which is a scripting environment for hackmud with minification, autocompletes / intellisense, and TypeScript support.